ChristofferEdlund/RL-navigation/README.md

 ### Project

-The different agents are trained notebooks.
+The different agents are trained in notebooks based on the code retrieved from the Udacity reinforcement learning nanodegree.

 * `navigation_dqn.ipynb` - training of agent with the original DQN algorithm
 * `navigation_double_dqn.ipynb` - training of agent with the double DQN algorithm